JKc66/CircuitVision/README.md

 ## ✨ Key Features & The Engineering Behind Them

 ### 👁️ Advanced Component Detection (Fine-Tuned YOLOv11)
 * Utilizes a **YOLOv11 model fine-tuned specifically on electrical circuit component datasets**.
-This training enables robust identification of diverse **electrical components** even in complex or noisy images. **We obtained a mean average percision (mAp-50) of 0.9313, which is on bar of SOTA detection models.**
+This training enables robust identification of diverse **electrical components** even in complex or noisy images. **We obtained a mean average percision (mAp-50) of 0.9313, which is on bar with SOTA detection models.**
 * Employs Non-Maximum Suppression (NMS) based on confidence scores to eliminate redundant detections, ensuring a clean and precise component map.
 * Bounding boxes are re-calculated and validated post-SAM2 cropping to maintain accuracy on the precisely segmented region of interest.